-Recycle laundry bottles and caps through TerraCycle’s platform.
+Recycle laundry bottles, caps, and paperboard through TerraCycle’s platform.

-Find locations near you to recycle your empty laundry bottles.
+Find locations near you to recycle your empty laundry bottles and paperboard laundry care packaging.
 This platform provides various free recycling solutions including curbside and drop-off recycling options.
-If you can’t find one then TerraCycle will provide you with a free direct solution.
+If you can’t find one, then TerraCycle will provide you with a free direct solution.

-This means your laundry bottles and caps are now fully recyclable everywhere in America!
+This means your laundry bottles, caps, and paperboard are now fully recyclable everywhere in America!

 Participating is completely free and very easy.